Lesser sooty owl: Threats

-The lesser sooty owl faces many threats such as habitat loss and fragmentation from logging, agriculture, urban developments, tourism, mining, pine plantations, climate change and predation by domestic and feral animals.
+The lesser sooty owl faces many threats such as habitat loss and fragmentation from logging, agriculture, urban development, tourism, mining, pine plantations, climate change and predation by domestic and feral animals.
 Even though the sooty owl is of least concern and its populations are currently stable, these activities cause their local extinction.
 These birds are particularly sensitive to disturbance since they require specific habitats and heavily depend on old-growth forests.
 Several of their prey rely on these forests to survive too.
 Logging practices and clear-cutting often remove mature, hollow trees and other elements of the forest that the owl needs for hunting and nesting activities.

 In general, these owls avoid areas where intense logging activities occur.
 Even when small forest patches were preserved within agricultural land, the sooty owls steered clear of these areas.
 Therefore, fragmented habitats of 200 hectares or less are not suitable for these birds.
 In fact, sooty owls are considered to be the most sensitive to poor forest management in southeastern Australia.
 These owls only congregate in large forest reserves near streams and drainage lines.

-Human disturbance and urbanization also harm sooty owls.
-Collisions and noise pollution from motor vehicles, domestic animals, such as dogs and cats, can cause the death of forest owls.
+Human disturbance and urbanisation also harm sooty owls.
+Noise pollution from traffic, domestic animals, such as dogs and cats, can cause the death of forest owls.
 Furthermore, sooty owls abandon their roosting and nesting sites when humans disturb them.

 In addition, climate change threatens these owls.
 With a mean annual increase of the global temperature by 1 °C, 10-16% of mammals in the wet tropics of northeastern Australia will face extinction with over half of their habitat becoming lost or unsuitable.
 Rare species like the lemuroid ringtail possum that the owl feeds on will become extinct.
 A 3.5 °C rise in the wet tropics will provoke the near extinction of 60 to 80% of native mammals and half of vertebrates in this region.